onurkanbakirci/ndc-conferences/README.md

 # How to read?

-The conference summaries are organized by `date/place`.
+The conference summaries are organized by `date/place` (e.g., `2024/london`).
 You can access the summary of any desired conference talk using the folder path in this format.
 Example:

 [/2024/london/Designing-for-Change-With-Vertical-Slice-Architecture-Chris-Saintly](https://github.com/onurkanbakirci/ndc-conferences/blob/main/2024/london/Designing-for-Change-With-Vertical-Slice-Architecture-Chris-Saintly/article.md)